ryanlyy/kdb/procedures/multus-setup-procedure.md

 }
 EOF
 ```
+NOTE:
+Here "delegates" in 00-multus.conf means default CNI plugin if there is no networking in manifest configured.

 * Make sure there is no other config from other plugins
 ```
 For Flannel: Update flannel manifest to remove init container which is used to copy 10-flannel.conf to /etc/cni/net.d